PittRomanLab/Variant_Curation/README.md

 The following steps are for analyzing experimental data (unknown variants) after model training:

-Step 11: Open 'PredictVariants' file in Rstudio Step 12: Set 'ExperimentColumns' equal to the columns you'd like to analyze Same syntax as before, ':' reads as through IMPORTANT NOTE: Column names must be identical to those used in model training Step 13: Set 'Model' equal to whatever you named your model in Step 10.
-Step 11: Run code to classify variants.
-Step 14: Join the classification data to the gnomAD data using the ‘uploaded_variation’ column as described in the code.
-Step 15: export data for further analysis.
+Step 11: Open 'PredictVariants' file in Rstudio.
+Step 12: Set 'ExperimentColumns' equal to the columns you'd like to analyze Same syntax as before, ':' reads as through IMPORTANT NOTE: Column names must be identical to those used in model training.
+Step 13: Set 'Model' equal to whatever you named your model in Step 10.
+Step 14: Run code to classify variants.
+Step 15: Join the classification data to the gnomAD data using the ‘uploaded_variation’ column as described in the code.
+Step 16: export data for further analysis.

+The following steps are for calculating total allele frequency, lifetime risk, and 95% confidence intervals:

+Step 17: Open the 'CalculateCI' file in Rstudio.
+Step 18: Upload CSV of predicted pathogenic variants.
+Step 19: Ensure dataframe (df) and columns for allele count/allele numbers are inputted correctly.
+Step 20: Run script.